- Departments & Divisions

 The City recently launched its Access Pismo public records portal to provide the public with greater ease of access to public records.

 Suggestions for Content

 We welcome suggestions from the public as to the types of documents made available in the Access Pismo records portal.
 To submit a suggestion for a type of record you’d like to see made available online, please email City Clerk Erica Inderlied.
 An email link is provided in the sidebar at right.

 Troubleshooting & Feedback

-We welcome public feedback on the usability of the records portal interface.
+We welcome public feedback on the records portal interface.
 To provide feedback on your user experience, or to make suggestions for improvements or additions, please email please email City Clerk Erica Inderlied.
 An email link is provided in the sidebar at right.